Evaluating health carriers: Key takeaways

 From the very start of your interaction with an insurance company, you can gauge their customer service by noting the way they respond to your questions (and hopefully, you’ll have many).
 Are they sympathetic to your individual needs?
 Are they trying to help solve your problems?
 Do they respond quickly to emails and/or phone messages?
 Do they respond in a meaningful way to consumer inquiries on their social media platforms?
 Talk to friends and co-workers to get their opinions of the customer service provided by the insurance companies they use.

-The ACA [Section 1311 (c) (3&4)] called for the exchanges to create a quality rating system for insurers, and display that information so that exchange enrollees can see it.
-That provision is being implemented nationwide in the fall of 2019, in time for the open enrollment period for 2020 plans (it has already been phased in by some state-run exchanges and in pilot program areas in states that use HealthCare.gov).
+The ACA (aka Obamacare) [Section 1311 (c) (3&4)] called for the exchanges to create a quality rating system for insurers, and display that information so that exchange enrollees can see it.
+That provision was implemented nationwide in the fall of 2019, in time for the open enrollment period for 2020 plans (it had already been phased in by some state-run exchanges and in pilot program areas in states that use HealthCare.gov).

 The new star ratings are based on a quality rating system (QRS) designed by CMS, along with feedback from enrollee surveys.
 According to CMS, star ratings provide information about health plan quality based on metrics such as “how well doctors coordinate with enrollees and other doctors to provide the best care, whether the plan’s network providers give members health care that achieves the best results, and

 how other enrollees rate their doctors and their care.”